-A sequence of EqSim simulations (part of the ICES MSY R package) were conducted in line with ICES Technical Guidelines to derive an estimate for FMSY of 0.23.
+A sequence of MSE simulations (ICES, 2020b) were conducted in line with ICES Technical Guidelines (ICES, 2017a) to derive an estimate for F{MSY} of 0.26.

-Recruitment was parameterised by a mixed model approach (26% Ricker, 25% Segmented Regression and 48% Beverton & Holt), fit to data points from the period 1998-2016 using the bootstrap procedure in the ICES MSY R package.
+Recruitment was parameterised by a mixed model approach (30% Ricker, 20% Segmented Regression and 50% Beverton & Holt, percentages from the msy R package), fit to data points from the period 1998-2018 using maximum likelihood estimation, carried out within the FLR framework.
 Autocorrelation in recruitment was included within the simulation.
-Since there is a trend in weight at age over the most recent period, the EqSim default 10-year window for the bootstrapping of the biological and fishery selectivity vectors was reduced to the most recent 5 years.